 Rattling mimics the sound of two bucks fighting and is a useful tactic to use throughout the rut.

-This attracts other bucks because they want to see what the fuss is all about and what other males are in their territory.
+This attracts other bucks, who want to see what the fuss is all about and what other males are in their territory.
 If you've never heard two bucks fighting, check out YouTube to get an idea of how aggressive you should be with your rattling.

 Sometimes, carrying full-size antlers around can be bulky and inconvenient, so another option is to purchase a rattle bag.
 This bag mimics the noise of antlers but is far easier to haul around.